casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 We have a token and transaction model with different levels of support that ranges from convenience to robustness.
 Usually, when you are transferring Casper tokens between two parties, the native two-party transfer will suffice.

 Casper supports native two-party transfers as well as bulk transfer using custom Wasm.
 The native transfer is ideal when you need to perform a one-to-one transfer between two accounts.
-Whereas, the custom Wasm transfer can be used when you are making bulk transfers.
-A custom Wasm transfer allows you to do multiple transfers in a single deploy, which makes it a more cost effective method.
+Whereas, the batched Wasm transfer can be used when you are making bulk transfers.
+A batched Wasm transfer allows you to do multiple transfers in a single deploy, which makes it a more cost effective method.

 ### Native transfer